What Does OTE mean?

 Sales OTE = Base salary + Commissions at 100% quota achievement for the year.

-OTE applies only for roles that have a performance-based incentive component attached to their salary like Sales Executives, BDRs, CSMs, etc.,
+OTE applies mainly to roles that are compensated based on their performance like Sales Executives, BDRs, CSMs, etc.

 For non-performance-based roles, you have a gross salary.